umd-lib/tomcat-shibboleth-integration-demo/README.md

  * A Shibboleth IdP
  * A "dev" Shibboleth SP
  * A "production" Shibboleth SP

+The metadata for the IdP will list both the "dev" and "production" SP machines as AssertionConsumerService.
+The "dev" and "production" SP will share the same Shibboleth private key, in order to enable them both to decrypt the response from the IdP.

 ### Prerequisites

-Both Vagrant configurations require the Java JDK.
+The Vagrant configurations require the Java JDK.
 Download the jdk-7u79-linux-x64.rpm file from Oracle (http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) and placed in vagrant_shared/oracle_jdk/required/ directory.

 ### Shibboleth IdP Configuration

- * IP Address: 192.168.33.100
+ * IP Address: 192.168.33.110
  * Apache v2.2.3
  * Tomcat v6.0.39
  * Java JDK v1.7.0_79